z2trillion/fine-scale-mutation-spectrum/README.md

 # Visualizing the footprints of mutation spectrum evolution
-These are the lecture notes from Kelley Harris' talk on X at the Y workshop in Z.
+These are the lecture notes from Kelley Harris' talk at the 2018 Workshop on Population and Speciation Genomics in Český Krumlov.

 ## Background
 In today’s lecture, you learned that the mutational process is not completely